 - Back in 2013, there was an infamous case where Lavabit was forced to hand over encryption keys or shut down (it chose the latter).

-Earlier in this Atlas VPN review we talked about VPN apps for all the major operating systems.
-However, there were two noteworthy exceptions:
+The last time we looked at Atlas VPN, we noted that they had VPN apps for all the major operating systems.
+However, there were two noteworthy exceptions: routers and Linux.

-- Routers – Not having any support for routers is also strange.
+Not having any support for routers is disappointing.
 However, since Atlas VPN does not support OpenVPN, which is needed for most VPN routers, it also makes sense.
 We have a guide on VPN routers that discusses various options.

 Small server network